awell-health/awell-extensions/extensions/twilio/README.md

 2. Your account SID which can be found in the Twilio console.
 3. A phone number to send the message from.
 This must be a Twilio phone number that you own.

+## User consent

+The extension has some built-in mechanisms to enforce compliance with [Twilio's messaging policy](https://www.twilio.com/en-us/legal/messaging-policy).

+### Opt-out

+By default, every text message will be appended with standard opt-out language ("Reply STOP to unsubscribe.").
+You can specify custom opt-out language within the settings of the extension but make sure the opt-out keywords used are supported.
+STOP, UNSTOP, UNSUBSCRIBE or CANCEL are the default opt-out keywords supported but Twilio also supports defining custom stop keywords.

+For more information, please visit the Twilio docs.

 ## Custom Actions

 ### Send SMS